What You Need to Know About Selling a House in California

 List with the help of a real estate agent

 A great real estate agent will provide guidance and expert advice throughout the process of listing and selling your home.
-An experienced agent can help you set a reasonable selling price, provide preparation and presentation tips, will know the best marketing strategies for your market, and will work to find the best buyers.
-A top agent can help reduce hassles and headaches and save time and money.
+They help you set a reasonable selling price, provide preparation and presentation tips, execute effective marketing strategies, and work hard to attract the best buyers.

 “As a real estate professional, I’m held to a higher standard.
 We’re able to spot red flags and protect our clients.
 We have a fiduciary duty and an interest in helping sell the property,” Sandoval says.

-According to the National Association of Realtors (NAR), about 90% of home sellers work with a real estate agent.
+According to the National Association of Realtors (NAR), about 90% of home sellers worked with a real estate agent.

 Sell by owner (FSBO)